microchip-pic-avr-examples/attiny1617-quadrature-decoding-studio/README.md

 ## Operation

 1. Download the zip file or clone the example to get the source code.
-2. Open `QuadratureDecodingusingCCLwithTCAandTCB.atsln` in Atmel Studio.
+2. Open `attiny1617-quadrature-decoding-studio.atsln` in Atmel Studio.
 3. Connect the ATtiny1617 with your programmer of choice, we used a STK600.
 4. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`.
 5. Interact with the encoder and see the effect on *count* `PA7` *direction* `PA4`.